anahit42/gnu_linux_tutorial/README.md

 Linux is just a part of this system.
 It is a kernel: the program in the system that allocates the machine's resources to the other programs that user runs.

-So instead of sounding smart and showing off let's be really smart and know thing in their right ways.
+So instead of sounding smart and showing off let's be really smart and know things in their right ways.

 You can read about GNU project following these links: